Restriction on the use of the Chartered Accountant (SA) [CA(SA)] designation

 - Effective enforcement of disciplinary rules and processes

-The Project Director: Legal, Compliance and Discipline can be reached either by:
+The Project Director: Legal and Discipline can be reached either by:

 Is the Institute's complaints procedure and disciplinary process fair and transparent?

 The Institute's complaints procedure and disciplinary process is based on the rules of justice.
 Though a disciplinary process is neither a civil nor a criminal process but a sui generis process, the processes followed satisfy the rules of justice in that they offer both the complainant and the accused the right to be heard and to present their case in a fair manner.
 In terms of the By-Laws, the findings of the DC are published on the Institute's website and publication, Accountancy SA.